Home>Health Hub>Gut Health>IBD Diet Myths Debunked by an IBD Dietitian: Part 2

 • Including fibre in forms tolerated

-• Still working with a Specialist Dietitian
+• Still working with an IBD-Specialist Dietitian

 It’s likely your IBD diet will keep changing because IBD can fluctuate a lot!
 So knowing how to adapt your diet to what your body and disease are doing is incredibly important.